tpgmartin/machine-learning-nanodegree/capstone/report.md

 accuracies around 99%.

 ### Metrics
-In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
-These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
-Questions to ask yourself when writing this
-section:
-- _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
-- _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_

 The evaluation metrics for this model will be the confusion matrix, accuracy, and error rate.
 The latter is to enable a direct comparison with the benchmark, which calculates this value in the paper.
-We noted above that the error rate can be derived from the recall rate.
+We noted above that the error rate can be derived from the accuracy.

-General reasoning why these metrics???
--> Do I want to remove the confusion matrix?

-Error: 1 - accuracy meaning?

 I will be focussing on using the confusion matrix and accuracy to evaluate the classfier for the two main reasons.
 Firstly, the labels in the dataset are fairly uniformly distributed, as shown in figure 2 below.
-This means we can take the simpler option of just using accuracy as we do not need to consider imbalances between classes - accuracy will map to other measures such as precison.
+This means we can take the simpler option of just using accuracy as we do not need to consider imbalances between classes - accuracy will strongly correspond to other measures such as precision.
 Secondly, this is a multi-class classification problem where we are more interested in correct classifactions than misclassifications, so accuracy is sufficient to meaningfully evaluate the classfier on its own.
+The confusion matrix will still contain useful information especially if there is strong presence of misclassifications on a per digit bases, which would not be clear from accuracy alone.

 A supervised classfier such as SVM has known labelled data, so we can determine the number of true positives, true negatives, false positives, and false